awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-create-logging-role-policy.md

-# Create logging role and policy for AWS IoT Core for LoRaWAN<a name="connect-iot-lorawan-create-logging-role-policy"></a>
+# Create logging role and policy for AWS IoT Wireless<a name="connect-iot-lorawan-create-logging-role-policy"></a>

-The following shows how to create a logging role for only AWS IoT Core for LoRaWAN resources\.
+The following shows how to create a logging role for only AWS IoT Wireless resources\.
 If you want to also create a logging role for AWS IoT Core, see [Create a logging role](configure-logging.md#create-logging-role)\.

-## Create a logging role for AWS IoT Core for LoRaWAN<a name="connect-iot-lorawan-logging-role"></a>
+## Create a logging role for AWS IoT Wireless<a name="connect-iot-lorawan-logging-role"></a>

-Before you can enable logging, you must create an IAM role and a policy that gives AWS permission to monitor AWS IoT Core for LoRaWAN activity on your behalf\.
+Before you can enable logging, you must create an IAM role and a policy that gives AWS permission to monitor AWS IoT Wireless activity on your behalf\.

 **Create IAM role for logging**
-To create a logging role for AWS IoT Core for LoRaWAN, open the [Roles hub of the IAM console](https://console.aws.amazon.com/iam/home#/roles) and choose **Create role**\.
+To create a logging role for AWS IoT Wireless, open the [Roles hub of the IAM console](https://console.aws.amazon.com/iam/home#/roles) and choose **Create role**\.

 1. Under **Select type of trusted entity**, choose **Another AWS account**\.